General Services Administration: Regions

-GSA conducts its business activities through 11 offices (known as GSA Regions) throughout the United States.
+The GSA conducts its business activities through 11 offices (known as GSA regions) throughout the United States.
 These regional offices are located in Atlanta, Boston, Chicago, Denver, Fort Worth, Kansas City (Missouri), New York City, Philadelphia, San Francisco, Seattle (Auburn), and Washington, D.C.

 Operations

 Procurement and the GSA Schedule

-The Federal Acquisition Service (FAS) provides products and services across the government.
-GSA assists with procurement work for other government agencies.
-As part of this effort, it maintains the large GSA Schedules, which other agencies can use to buy goods and services.
+The Federal Acquisition Service (FAS) provides products and services available to federal agencies across the U.S. government.
+The GSA assists with procurement work for other government agencies.
+As part of this effort, it maintains the GSA Schedule Program, which other agencies can use to buy goods and services.
 The GSA Schedule can be thought of as a collection of pre-negotiated contracts.
-Procurement managers from government agencies can view these agreements and make purchases from the GSA Schedule knowing that all legal obligations have been taken care of by GSA.
+Procurement managers from government agencies can view these agreements and make purchases from the GSA Schedule by following the appropriate procedures prescribed by Federal Acquisition Regulation, or FAR, Subpart 8.4.

 The GSA Schedule is awarded as a prime contract entered into by the federal government and a vendor that has submitted an acceptable proposal.
 At the core of the GSA Schedule contract lie two key concepts: 1) Basis of Award customer or group of customers and 2) Price Reduction Clause.
 The two concepts are applied in concert to achieve the government's pricing objectives for the GSA Schedule program.
 Namely, the government wants to ensure that when the vendor experiences competitive pressures to reduce its pricing, then the government can benefit from these and be extended reduced pricing as well.

 The Basis of Award customer or group of customers represents the customer or group of customers whose sales are affected on the same terms and conditions as those with GSA, and whose pricing is used: 1) as the baseline during negotiations to establish discounts offered to GSA, and 2) as a price floor that, when breached, constitutes additional discounting that triggers the Price Reduction Clause.